 Ken Bryning

-After completing a Degree in Art & Design at Liverpool College of Art, specializing in Graphic Illustration and Film Animation.
-I opted for a regular income and finished with an Art Teachers Diploma from the same establishment.
+After completing a Diploma in Art & Design, specializing in Graphic Illustration and Film Animation at Liverpool College of Art.
+I opted for a regular income and finished with an A.T.D from the same establishment.
+I taught Art and Design for 35 years in Liverpool and Wirral secondary schools and adult evening classes.
+I covered most mediums including print, photography and Critical Studies to Advanced Level.

 I usually work on a small scale, rarely bigger than 16×12 inches.